Alexander-Holm/enhanced-slider/readme.md

 #### Available parts

 ##### slider

 The `<input type="range">` element

 ##### input-box

 The `<input type="text">` element

 ##### button

 This selects both left and right `<button>` elements

 + *decrement* selects the button on the left
 + *increment* selects the button on the right

+By default the buttons are square shaped with the same `width` and `height`.
+The size for both is set by the CSS variable `--size: 1.25em;`.
+If you want the size to fit the contents just set `width` and `height` to `auto`.